grochin1/IS211_Courseproject/README.md

     $ python app.py runserver

 Login with **maritza** as default username and password.
-(Both username and password is same) Just add /login to the url or press the login icon at the top of the page.
+(Both username and password are the same) Just add /login to the url or press the login icon at the top of the page.